The

 The roof of this building and others on site were removed in 1948 and the

 machinery, by now beyond repair, had gone by 1952.
-The line on the
+On the right is the